 No water hazards and no toxic plants on premises

 Baby-Led Weaning for starting solids around 6 months old

 Whole-house water softener system

-Play-based curriculum that is activity-based (we do not do a formal curriculum or worksheets)
+Play-based curriculum that is activity-based

 "Whole Child" education:

 Social skills, empathy, manners, table etiquette and self-feeding skills, emotional intelligence, healthy independence, "using our words", clean-up tasks, learning appropriate coping methods for when emotions run high, feeling safe and secure with a caregiver that knows and respects them

 The skills listed determine a child's later school and life success more so than strictly academic skills alone